HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Abstract

 \section{Abstract}

 Language-specified mobile manipulation tasks in novel environments simultaneously face challenges interacting with a scene which is only partially observed, grounding semantic information from language instructions to the partially observed scene, and actively updating knowledge of the scene with new observations.
-To address these challenges, we propose \methodname, a hierarchical scene representation and associated search objective to perform language specified pick and place mobile manipulation tasks.
+To address these challenges, we propose \methodname, a hierarchical scene representation and associated search objective.
 We construct 2D maps containing the relevant semantic and occupancy information for navigation while simultaneously actively constructing 3D Gaussian representations of task-relevant objects.
-We fuse observations across this multi-layered representation while explicitly modeling the multi-view consistency of the detections of each object.
-In order to efficiently search for the target object, we formulate an objective function balancing exploration of unobserved or uncertain regions with exploitation of scene semantic information.
+We fuse observations across this multi-layered representation while explicitly modeling the multi-view consistency of the detections of each object using the Dirichlet distribution.
+Planning is formulated as a search problem over our hierarchical representation.
+We formulate an objective that jointly considers (i) exploration of unobserved or uncertain regions of the environment and (ii) information gathering from additional observations of candidate objects.
+This objective integrates frontier-based exploration with the expected information gain associated with improving semantic consistency of object detections.
 We evaluate \methodname on the OVMM benchmark in the Habitat simulator, a pick and place benchmark in which perception is challenging due to large and complex scenes with comparatively small target objects. \methodname achieves state-of-the-art results on OVMM.
-As our approach is zero-shot, \methodname can also transfer to the real world without requiring additional data, as we illustrate by demonstrating it in a real world office environment on a Spot robot.
+We demonstrate \methodname performing language specified pick and place in a real world office environment on a Spot robot.
+Our method leverages pretrained VLMs to achieve these results in simulation and the real world without any task specific training.
 Videos and code are available at our project website: \url{https://helios-robot-perception.github.io/}